In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 One of the biggest contributors to this challenge is that financial advisors are NOT required to use a consistent title.

-For example, you might come across titles such as: financial planner, wealth advisor, investment manager, and financial consultant.
+For example, you might encounter titles such as: certified financial planner, wealth advisor, investment manager, and financial consultant.

 While they might all seem similar, these titles don’t provide insight into what the advisor actually does.
 Unlike doctors and attorneys, there is no legal standardization of titles and no clear definition for investors to lean on.